alpersonalwebsite/react/Webpack.md

 ---

-### JS Module System
+### JS Module Systems

-At the beginning of the React´s Introduction, we saw how we could reuse and enhance our code through components and (forgive the redundancy) compose as a whole more complex units.
+At the beginning of the React´s Introduction, we saw how we could reuse and enhance our code through components and (forgive the redundancy) compose "as a whole" more complex units.
+Anew, the idea of blocks of different shapes, colors and sizes encasing with each other (in a direct or intermediate relation) comes to our attention.

-This topic is extremely close to the compositional POV: just replace components with modules and you will have a clear inaugural understanding.
+This topic (JS Module Systems) is extremely close to the compositional POV: just replace components with modules and you will have a clear inaugural understanding.

 Daily, we write logic (or logic plus UI).
-It´s not strange that, with some recurrence, if we architected our projects in the right way ("standardization") we
+It´s not strange that, with some recurrence, if we architected our projects in the right way ("standardization") we will find ourselves reusing previous code.
+During your first steps, copying and pasting code between files was something forgivable: far away from a good practice, nor an useful methodology, but, in those moments you were struggling with bigger priorities.
+Now, however, having a deeper understanding imagine if every time you want to consume "x-function" you manually ad its code to the particular file, and, one day, you have to update or enhance your function.
+Yes, global search will help you but this approach will never scale.
+With this in mind, we could create a module (or package) use it, share it and re-use it.
+You have been doing it through React, but also, at the time of consuming `npm packages`: you import the entire package or part of it (x-function) and call it in as many places (aka, files) as necessary.
+And, if a new version is released, you just have to update the version of the packaging (having the possibility of anchor or lock to a particular version in case of issues related to compatibility).

 <!-- TODO:
 Module Systems...